TREVOR's Blog

 The bad news is that it rained last night, so when I drove into the field today and onto the bare dirt from where I'd cut the mountain back over the past three days, my little truck immediately got stuck in the mud.
 It took me 10 minutes of forward and back, forward and back, forward and back to get my tires back on the grass.

-The good news is that as soon as I was unstuck and wisely backed up to the dirt mountain on a different side, the owner Sherrie came out and fired up her blue tractor-loader.
+soon as I was unstuck and wisely backed up to the dirt mountain on a different side, the owner Sherrie came out and fired up her blue tractor-loader.
 It took 20 minutes to got that diesel started since it was below freezing last night, but once that baby was happily putt-putting away, Sherrie filled my truck with four bucketfuls in about 10 minutes.
 Saved me an hour of shovelling!

 Sherrie said she'd be glad to fill me up any time I showed up and she was there, too!
 So I want to be there when she's there more often now.